davidkuek/converting_jqm_to_ionic/ionic_native.md

 ```

 *Note: Sqlite in Ionic is not websql in JQM, therefore is not viewable in debug tools.*

-*Note: Sqlite usage might not work in `ionic serve`, therefore view on device instead.*
+*Note: Sqlite usage cause your app not viewable with `ionic serve`, therefore view your app device instead.*

 ## Cordova Camera
 **JQM:**